 Northwest College is a non-sworn, non-law enforcement department with no powers of arrest.
-The Safety & Security Department operates only on Northwest College property in Powell and upholds the policies and procedures as set forth by the Northwest College Board of Trustees.
-The Safety & Security Department consists of one Security Manager, one Security Technician, two part-time campus security assistants providing daily patrol of the Main campus, as well as student workers to provide a security presence in several campus areas for special events.
+The Safety & Security Department operates only on Northwest College property in Powell and upholds the policies and procedures set forth by the Northwest College Board of Trustees.
+The NWC Safety & Security Department consists of one Security Manager, one Security Technician, one part-time campus security assistant, and one security temporary assistant providing daily patrol of the Main campus, as well as student workers to provide a security presence in several campus areas for special events and programs.